 - Wash your hands often.
 If soap and water aren’t available, use hand sanitizer (containing at least 60% alcohol) to clean hands.

 - Cover your mouth and nose with a tissue or your sleeve (not your hand) when coughing or sneezing.

-- If your doctor prescribed antimalarial medicine for your trip, keep taking the rest of your pills after you return home.
-If you stop taking your medicine too soon, you could still get sick.
+- If your doctor prescribed antimalarial medicine for your trip, finish taking the rest of your pills after you return home.
+If you stop taking your medicine too soon, you could still get malaria.

 - Malaria is always a serious disease and may be deadly.
-If you become ill with a fever either while traveling in a malaria-risk area or after you return home (for up to 1 year), you should seek immediate medical attention and should tell the doctor about your travel history.
+If you become ill with a fever either while traveling in a malaria-risk area or after you return home (for up to 1 year), seek immediate medical attention and tell the doctor about your travel history.

 - For more information, see Getting Sick after Travel.